 The Jetboil Helios is a highly technical, group cooking system designed to accommodate the larger capacity cooking needs of 3-5 people at a time.
 As a result the Helios is not necessarily a small or lightweight set, but considering it serves the needs of up to five people, I feel that the extra weight is a fair trade-off when you divide it among five hikers.
 When packed the Helios set measures 4.5″ tall by 8.25″ in diameter and weighs 28.9 oz (822g) by my scales.

 According to the Jetboil website, the Helios is hailed as being “the easiest to use, most efficient, high capacity system available for outdoor cooking”.
 Just like their best-selling PCS personal cooking system, the Helios is a self-contained, purpose-built, all-in-one system that gives you everything you need to be up and running very quickly right out of the box.
 They are not really designed to be integrated with any of your other cooking gear.

-Jetboil stoves also use a very unique method for dispersing heat across the bottom of the pan or pot, something they call the FluxRing.
-The FluxRing is heat exchanger ring that is permanently affixed to the bottom of their pans and consists of a series of thin metal pleats that improve fuel efficiency and deliver even heating.
+Jetboil stoves also use a unique method for dispersing heat across the bottom of the pan or pot, something they call the FluxRing.
+The FluxRing is a heat exchanger ring that is permanently affixed to the bottom of their pans and consists of a series of thin metal pleats that improve fuel efficiency and deliver even heating.
 The FluxRing is quite delicate and comes with a protective lid to cover up the pleats so they do not get damaged when the pot is not in use.